ArtShp/GraphMaster/README.md

 The "**File**" menu contains the following buttons:
 1. **Quit**.
 This button is used to terminate the program.
 2. **Import**.
-It is used to import a graph saved in JSON format in a text file and then display it on the screen.
+It is used to import a graph saved in JSON format in a .graph file and then display it on the screen.
 The graph that was there before is completely erased.
 If the file format is incorrect, the graph will not be created.
 3. **Export**.
-Exports the graph to a text file in JSON format.
+Exports the graph to a .graph file in JSON format.

 ## JSON file format:
+Files have an extension .graph.
+Data is saved in text mode.
 ```json
 {
 	"content_type": "Graph",